-The supported modes are taken from the W3C Compositing and Blending Level 1 specification.
-For details on each mode, including specifications of the required behaviors, see [33].
+The graphic compositions are defined by the source and backdrop paint tables and their respective sub-graphs.
+Conceptually, they are rendered into bitmaps, and the source is composited or blended into the backdrop using the specified composite mode.

-The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is blended into the backdrop using the specified composite mode.
+While color values obtained from the CPAL table are represented in sRGB using the non-linear transfer function defined in the sRGB specification, the compositing and blending calculations are done after applying the inverse transfer function to derive linear-light RGB values.
+For more information regarding the non-linear and linear-light representations for sRGB, see Interpolation of Colors in 5.7.12.

 As mentioned in 5.7.11.1.8.2, a color glyph definition shall be bounded.
 A sub-graph that has PaintComposite as its root is either bounded or unbounded, depending on the mode used and the boundedness of the source and backdrop sub-graphs.
 For each mode, boundedness is determined by the boundedness of the source and backdrop as follows:

 Always bounded: